US Intelligence Community Has Lost Credibility Due To Leaks

 Distraction news that doesn't matter.

-Let's tell the fools from traitors here (Score:2)
+Let's tell the fools from traitors here (Score:1, Flamebait)

 Petraeus shared the information with a lover and a biographer — there was never even an accusation, he wanted or was prepared to overlook it being accessed by an enemy.